Alaa7-7/project-optimization/README.md

 Budget = 50

 This means the total cost of the selected items cannot be greater than 50.

-The default budget in my project is:

-Budget = 50

 The goal is to maximize the total value without exceeding the budget.
 ```
 ---------------------------------------------------------------------------------------------------